MarilinAhvenainen/Thesis/README.md

 # Usage

 Before starting the experiment:
+- make sure you have OpenAI API key (that works with following endpoint: https://api.openai.com/v1/chat/completions).
+To generate API key, log into your [OpenAI account](https://platform.openai.com/) and then generate API key [here](https://platform.openai.com/api-keys).
+If you do not have one, but want to test it, then please contact the code owner.
 - configure settings: [Example settings (in EST)](https://docs.google.com/document/d/15e4ZpjMY6kZxR7Qw_7Dngbx0bdHKVa8ezwwCdPYiqaQ/edit?usp=sharing)
-- make sure you have OpenAI API key.
-If you do not have one, but want to test it, then please contact the code owner.
 - make sure you are connected to the internet

 Shortcuts: